 Same thing happens seining.
 We have such a big year, unsuspecting to the ADFG, that we aren't allowed to fish accordingly.
 We miss a few days or a few weeks even.

-An inseason adjustment to harvest from 15-20-25 would be alogical outcome of such a program.
+An inseason adjustment to subsistence harvest from 15-20-25 would be alogical outcome of such a program.
 It may take a while to get used to and subsistence fishers would have to be connecting with the management authority

 So are we saying Senator Al should have been able to fish.
-YES, in a more up to the moment management, we'd have seen that we had to catch more sockeye in order to not overescape Kanalku Lake.
+YES, in a more up to the moment management, we'd have seen that he had to catch more sockeye in order to not overescape Kanalku Lake.